DXHeroes/knowledge-base-content/practices/git_flow.md

 ---
-Slug: git-flow-workflow
+Slug: git-flow
 Aspect: "processes"
 stages:
 - development
-Short_description: Git Flow Workflow is a branching system for Git.
+Short_description: Git Flow is a specific branching system for Git.
 It helps the team to better control and add different project versions.
 Tags:
 - Git
 - gitflow